 The only thing you’ll need is an email address, which can be a throwaway account.
 Similarly, you can buy the subscription using a variety of options, including anonymous payment methods like cryptocurrencies.

-First, I tested our baseline connection speed (without a VPN connection).
+First, I tested my baseline connection speed (without a VPN connection).

 Then, I connected to a series of NordVPN servers in different parts of the world and ran the same test.

 St. Louis, USA

 - Download: 55 Mbps (76% drop-off)

 - Upload: 32 Mbps (84% drop-off)

 To give some context for these results, I can say that the connection speed in each location is enough to stream in HD without buffering issues.
 Also, as is obvious, you can see that the speeds drop the further the server is from my location in Europe.

 Simply put, NordVPN’s speeds are among the best and should be enough for most users.